noranta4/The-Knowledge-Bot/readme.md

  Final project of the Natural Language Processing course, prof. Roberto Navigli.

- University project � 2017 - Natural Language Processing - MSc in Computer Science, I year
+ University project • 2017 - Natural Language Processing - MSc in Computer Science, I year

 The source code is is accompanied by a report (`Anotnio_Norelli_final_report.pdf`), I highly reccomend you read it to understand the methods.

+### Easy step-by-step guide

+Go in src and run `telegram_chatbot.py`.
+When “setup done” is printed the bot is ready to interact on Telegram.

+The bot name on telegram is [RobotSPD13_bot](https://web.telegram.org/#/im?p=%40RobotSPD13_bot).
+Press start to begin the interaction.

+*If you don’t have installed the spaCy library, the bot can still work: set the variable spacy_dis=False in entity_finder and in enrich_database then comment the line self.spacy_nlp_model = spacy.load('en')in the initialization of the Answerer class in Answerer.*

 ## Introduction
 The goal of the project is to build a Telegram chatbot able to answer to questions about general culture